EGI-Federation/documentation/content/en/users/cloud-compute/gpgpu/_index.md

 It is also possible to use the [fedcloudclient](https://fedcloudclient.fedcloud.eu/) for CLI access.
-Below is an example on how to use the `fedcloud` command to show the GPU properties of the available GPU flavors on all sites:
+Below is an example on how to use the `fedcloud` command to show the GPU properties of the available GPU flavors on all sites for the specific VO in the command:

 ```shell
 fedcloud openstack flavor list --long --site ALL_SITES --vo vo.access.egi.eu --json-output | \